Skip to main content

 Frequently Asked Questions

-When you inherit an asset, your cost basis resets to its value at the date of death — not what the deceased originally paid.
-If your parent bought stock for $10,000 and it's worth $100,000 when they die, you inherit it at $100,000.
-Sell it for $100,000 and you owe no capital gains.
-This can save you a significant amount if you sell inherited assets.
+When you inherit an asset, your cost basis is reset to fair market value on the date of death26 USC § 1014Verified Jul 13, 2026View source — not what the deceased originally paid.
+If your parent bought stock for $10,000 and it was worth $100,000 the day they died, you inherit it at $100,000; sell at $100,000 and you owe no capital gains at all.
+Thirty years of appreciation vanishes from the tax base.
+This is the single largest tax break most families ever receive, and claiming it requires one thing: a date-of-death valuation, obtained before you sell.
+Estimate yours with the step-up basis calculator.

 Don't commingle it.
 Open a separate account in your name alone, keep records showing the source, and don't deposit it into joint accounts or use it to buy jointly-titled property.
 Once it's mixed, it's hard to unmix.